Skip to content →

 Tips for joining your team on Linear

-Guidance for team members joining a Linear workspace.
+Guidance for team members joining their organization's workspace.

 Learn the core concepts